honmanyau/markr/README.md

 #### Deployment

-~~It's part of the requirements, nothing much to be said here and included for co mpleteness!~~
+~~It's part of the requirements, nothing much to be said here and included for completeness!~~

 Deployment is done using Docker Compose as stated in the requirement.
 The project directory contains a single `Dockerfile` that is set up to enable multi-stage builds.
 Two Docker Compose files are used to enable a development build ([`docker-compose.yml`](./docker-compose.yml)), and a production build ([`docker-compose.production.yml`](./docker-compose.yml), concatenated using the `-f` option).